jcaillon/3P/NEXT_RELEASE_NOTES.md

 **Improvements :**

+- New option in the update page, you can now configuration a proxy to use to check for updates
 - New options for the deployment :
   - You can now send files to a .cab file (works like zip rules)
   - Changed the behavior of the `display parser errors on save`, the notification now allows you to disable the feature for the current file only
   - Extended the possibilities of the deployer :
     - CopyFolder
 	- DeleteFolder
+  - You can now use the special variable `<ROOT>` which is always available and is replaced by the path to your source directory (without the ending '')
+  - For the transfer rules and in particular, for the transfert target : it is now possible to use the | character to separate several target path (the file will then be copied to the different locations).
+This is equivalent to writing several rules with the "continue" option set to "yes", it is just a simpler way to write it

 **Fixed issues :**